Kubota Garden Improvements

 Kubota Garden is a public American-Japanese garden in South Seattle that started as a beautiful vision of Fujitaro Kubota, a Japanese emigrant.
 You are invited to learn more about Fujitaro's story.

-The stormwater study will be the first step for improving the cleanliness and visual water quality in the ponds of Kubota Garden, by finding ways to reduce and treat the volume and velocity of stormwater flows.
+The stormwater study was the first step for improving the cleanliness and visual water quality in the ponds of Kubota Garden, by finding ways to reduce and treat the volume and velocity of stormwater flows.
 Current maintenance practices require dredging of silt and sediment from the ponds.
+We are developing environmentally responsive solutions to improve the water quality of the ponds while maintaining base flows into Mapes Creek.

-This effort is funded by the King County WaterWorks Grant Program, managed by the Kubota Garden Foundation, and is a collaboration with King County, SPU, Seattle Parks and Recreation, and many neighborhood stakeholders.
+This effort was funded by the King County WaterWorks Grant Program, managed by the Kubota Garden Foundation, and is a collaboration with King County, Seattle Public Utilities (SPU), SPR, and many neighborhood stakeholders.

 Kubota Temporary Nursery

-This project is underway at the west side of Kubota Garden.
-It is a small fenced-in holding nursery for native trees and plants that will be used to restore Seattle Parks and Recreation owned natural areas in south Seattle, as well as housing some plant materials that require shade for use in Kubota Garden.
+This is a small fenced-in holding nursery for native trees and plants that is used to restore SPR owned natural areas in south Seattle, as well as housing some plant materials that require shade for use in Kubota Garden.

 This development of a temporary nursery harkens back to the history of the garden being a working nursery and landscaping business.
 The plant deliveries will utilize the large service gate on 51st Ave S; watering and maintenance staff will park on the street and use the pedestrian gate.
 These gates will remain locked to maintain the overall security of the garden.